 Escaping a life of quiet desperation

 I can save as I don’t have many commitments.
 I don’t have a wife, no kids and little to no debt.
-This just leaves the plan, here’s what I have so far:
+This just leaves the plan, here are my initial thoughts:

 - One of the reasons I started this blog was to have a reason to think more.
 I see this blog as part of my plan.
 Writing this post has forced me to think and document ideas that I wouldn’t have previously done.